guettli/python-name2type-mapping/README.rst

 If the docstring is in a file called `__init__.py`, then the type hints get specified for all files below this directory (recursively).

+ Misc
+ ====

+ * The name2type mapping is just a fall-back.
+First the IDE does the usual type detection and if no type could be found, then name2type mapping gets used.
+Except explicitly switched off.
+But this switch is not part of the spec.
+This is up to the IDE how to handle switching name2type on or off.